appacitive/builder-docs/server/javascript/social/guides.md

 You can use social identities to simplify user management in your app.
 By offering options for your users to login using their Facebook or Twitter accounts, you eliminate a source of friction by not requiring that users create app specific usernames and passwords just for your app.

-With Appacitive you can register multiple social identities against the same Kinvey user and switch between them as needed.
+With Appacitive you can register multiple social identities against the same Appacitive user and switch between them as needed.
 This allows you to offer multiple login options (e.g.: Login with Facebook and Login with Twitter) in your app.

 ## Facebook